pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/onboarding/addTokensToMetamask.md

+# How to Add Datamine (DAM) and FLUX Tokens to MetaMask

-To quickly add Datamine (DAM) and FLUX (FLUX) tokens to your MetaMask wallet, first login to Metamask and then click the button below:
+This guide provides instructions on how to add Datamine (DAM) and FLUX tokens to your MetaMask wallet.
+You can use the automated button below, or follow the manual steps.

 ```component
 	{"type": "AddToMetamask"}
 ```

-If that doesn't work, you may follow the instructions below:
+If the button does not work, follow these manual steps:

-# Step 1
+## Step 1: Add Token in MetaMask

-Open your MetaMask wallet Menu and click on "Add Token" at the very bottom.
+Open your MetaMask wallet, navigate to the menu, and click on "Add Token" at the bottom.

 ![Metamask](../../helpArticles/assets/images/pngs/addingTokensToMetamask/adding1.png#_maxWidth=350)

-# Step 2
+## Step 2

 You're going to head over to "Custom Token" and enter the DAM and FLUX Token Contract Address one at a time.
 The Token Symbol and Decimals of Precision will AUTO populate.